-From its origins in post-secondary education, Integrative Science expanded into the broad science arenas of research, applications, and outreach to Aboriginal youth and community (IISH website; Bartlett 2005; Bartlett 2011).
-This broader (i.e. beyond the science educational arena) dimension for the Indigenous-West encounter has been the subject of considerable and increasing work since the 1999 World Conference on Science called for a new commitment by science to society for the 21st Century (UNESCO 1999, 2000; ICSU 2002).
-The challenge is huge in the societal nexus where academic expert knowledges come together with community knowledges, and where partners bring different life-world perceptions and perspectives.
+From its origins in post-secondary education, Integrative Science expanded into the broad science arenas of research, applications, and outreach to Aboriginal youth and community (IISH website; Bartlett 2005; Bartlett 2011; Bartlett et al. 2012).
+This broader (i.e. beyond the science educational arena) dimension for the Indigenous-West encounter has been the subject of considerable and increasing work since the 1999 World Conference on Science called for a new commitment by science to society for the twenty-first century (UNESCO 1999, 2000; ICSU 2002).
+The challenge is huge in the societal nexus where academic expert knowledges come together with community knowledges and where partners bring different lifeworld perceptions and perspectives.
 Moreover, there can be reluctance on the part of experts to become open to the new, to learn, and to transform.
-As Anuik (2008, p.
-121) points out, in the natural and applied sciences "professional associations and their close counterparts ... steadfastly adhere to what they perceive as unbiased standards."
+As Anuik (2008, 121) points out, in the natural and applied sciences "professional associations and their close counterparts ... steadfastly adhere to what they perceive as unbiased standards."
 We believe Ermine's (2007) suggestion of ethical space and thought frameworks for reconciliation are relevant in all science contexts and arenas.
-On the basis of our experience, we also point to the great utility of approaches beyond thought frameworks, such as performative inquiry (Fels and McGivern 2002; Iwama et al. 2009; Bartlett 2011) and lyric inquiry (Neilsen 2008; Iwama et al. 2007) and we suggest Four Arrows (2008), Knowles and Cole (2008), and Frodeman (2010) as excellent sources for additional considerations.
+On the basis of our experience, we also point to the great utility of approaches beyond thought frameworks, such as performative inquiry (Fels and McGivern 2002; Iwama et al. 2009;